anitagraham/refinery_testimonials/readme.md

 # Testimonials plugin for RefineryCMS
 http://github.com/resolve/Refinery

 Version 2.0 is a rewrite of the original refinerycms-testimonials.
-It works for Refinerycms 2.1 The method of controlling the display of testimonials on pages has changed.
+It is compatible with Refinerycms 2.1

 # How to install